cap-js/docs/guides/data-privacy/introduction.md

 }
 ```

 ### Annotating Personal Data

 Let's annotate our data model to identify personal data.
 In essence, in all our entities we search for elements which carry personal data, such as person names, birth dates, etc., and tag them accordingly.
 All found entities are classified as either *Data Subjects*, *Data Subject Details* or *Other*.

 Use `@PersonalData` annotations to indicate entities and elements in your domain model, which will contain personal data.

+This allows you to manage the data privacy-related actions on a fine granular level only using metadata definitions with annotations and without any need of implementation.

 For more details on the `@PersonalData` vocabulary, see [this](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/PersonalData.md).